The best protection against fake jobs is education and vigilance

 Be cautious when someone contacts you out of the blue, even if you've posted your CV online or have an active LinkedIn profile.
 Verify the recruiter's identity and the company they claim to represent by researching their contact details and online presence.

-2. No online presence
+2. The company has no online presence

 Legitimate companies have an online footprint, including a professional website and active social media profiles.
 If you can't find these, the job listing might be a scam.
+Look for forums where others may have flagged similar concerns about the company or job ad.

+Looking for a high-paying job?
 If the salary seems too good to be true, it probably is.
 Be wary of job ads that promise high earnings but are vague about the terms, such as commission-based pay without a fixed salary.

 While flexible working arrangements are common, be sceptical of jobs offering unusually lenient schedules combined with high pay, like working only two days a week.

-5. Immediate job offer
+5. You get an immediate job offer

 It's not impossible to land a job offer after a handful of conversations, but it's incredibly rare.
 At the very least, you should expect a formal interview from legitimate companies.